Who We Are

-We believe that this type of education happens over time through consistent exposure to great ideas in living books and the arts; through authentic language experiences and individual expression; and through hands-on learning.
+We believe that this type of education layers over time through consistent exposure to great ideas found in living books and the arts; through authentic language experiences and individual expression; and through hands-on learning.
 We believe that skills should be taught within this environment and with the assistance of stories, poetry, music, art, nature, and play.

-What is education?
+What is a living education?

-We believe that education is spiritual as well as practical in nature and should pass on an inheritance of culture that expands the soul.
 We view education as the acquisition of light and knowledge for the purpose of living a life of maximum joy, with increased capacities to not only read, write, and do arithmetic, but also to appreciate, distinguish, and live by principles and ideas that are truly good.
-In order for that to happen, the learner must acquire a taste for that which is good, beautiful, true, and ennobling.
+In order for that to happen, the learner must be nourished by and acquire a taste for that which is good, beautiful, true, and ennobling.

-Students learn principles, both moral and academic, through exposure to good literature, history, the arts, scripture, nature, and quality content that honors God and our heritage as His children.
+Students learn principles and ideas through exposure to good literature, history, the arts, scripture, nature, and quality content that honors God and our heritage as His children.
+We believe that education is spiritual as well as practical in nature and should pass on an inheritance of culture that expands the soul and prepares students for their future roles, both spiritual and temporal.

 A poetic education:

 A poetic education involves the heart; engages the senses, both external and internal; and fuels the imagination.
-It recognizes that learning should begin in the poetic mode– experience, wonder, and appreciation–before it can move to the analytical.
-Ways of engaging the poetic mode: reading aloud of good stories, storytelling, oral narration, music, poetry, imaginative play and dramatization, visual arts, nature walks, hands-on learning, journaling, and exposure to inspired content and living ideas.
+It recognizes that learning should begin in the poetic mode–experience, wonder, and appreciation–before it can branch into the other modes of learning, i.e. analytical, scientific, etc.

 We mentor students and give feedback where appropriate.
 We do not provide grades, as we feel that grades shift the focus away from the content being learned and onto a superficial outcome.
-Because we work with small groups of students, we are able to get to know our students and their needs and can better assess those needs and their growth at an individual level within the context of learning.
+Because we work with small groups of students, we are able to get to know our students and their needs and can better assess those needs at an individual level within the context of learning.

 Which philosophies do we adhere to?